hanielbaez/docs-1/tutorials/hello-hash.md

 ## Getting started with HASH

-We're going to create a basic agent based model where two agents will exchange pleasantries.
+We're going to create a basic agent-based model where two agents will exchange pleasantries.

 To start, create a new simulation file from scratch by using the _File_ menu and clicking _New Simulation._